-The three of us have been saying hello to some big changes recently.
-We’re heading into fall at a fast pace and entering the fall/school season.
+The three of us sisters have been saying hello to some big changes recently.
+We’re heading into Fall at a fast pace and finding ourselves in need of adapting.
 A few weeks ago Chelsea and Annie both started new jobs.
 Holly’s kids have started new schools and classes.
-Change is good!
-Let’s try to remind ourselves of that when we are forced to unpack our fall coats…
+It’s good to change with the seasons.
+We move forward with life and discover new and exciting things.

 Once you taste them warm from the oven, your vegan butter melting into their fluffy centers and the scent of maple and vanilla infused into your kitchen, there is no turning back.
-Hello to golden leaves, rain showers, hand-picked pumpkins, daylight savings.
-To put it simply, these sweet muffins create an undeniable anticipation for fall!
+Step into the changing season with these in hand.
+Say hello to golden leaves, rain showers, hand-picked pumpkins, daylight savings.
+This is definitely a good change of pace.
+Let these muffins welcome you to it!

 - ¼ teaspoon Cinnamon

 - ¼ cup melted Earth Balance Butter or Coconut Oil

 - Pre-heat oven to 375 degrees.
 Line a muffin pan with liners and lightly spray with cooking spray.
 Combine applesauce and flax in a small bowl.
 In a mixing bowl, whisk together the wheat, baking powder, salt and cinnamon.
 Make a well in the dry ingredients in the center of the bowl.
 Slice open your vanilla bean down the center, lengthwise and scrape out all the dark seeds.

 - Pour the maple syrup, almond milk, oil, extract, applesauce mixture and vanilla beans in the center of the well.
 Mix into the dry until just combined.
 Spoon the mixture into the prepared muffin liners.
 There should be enough batter for about 12 standard sized muffins or 24 mini muffins.

 - Bake mini muffins at 375 degrees for 7-9 minutes or 12-14 minutes for standard sized muffins.